 Among the many problems with the tribunals that Swift pointed out to the Senators was:

 … the military commission rules permit the introduction of tortured testimony without notice of how it was obtained.

 Swift summed up:

-Swift warned that Bush was seeking the power to arrest any American citizen and throw him to a kangaroo court:
+Swift warned that Bush was seeking the power to arrest any American citizen and throw him to a kangaroo court6:

-After the Supreme Court ruling against Bush’s tribunals, Swift remarked:
+After the Supreme Court ruling against Bush’s tribunals, Swift remarked9:

 Charles Swift talks to reporters outside Supreme Court after ruling.
 (AP)